vallops99/bootstrap-python-project/README.md

 The picture above describes the situation, this is the fastest linter/formatter at the moment.
 On top of that, in my opinion, it is the most clean and technologically advanced project of its type.

-### What is Mypy?
+### What is Pyright?
 What is used for? ###
-Mypy is a static type checker for Python, it leverages Python's type hinting ([PEP 484](https://peps.python.org/pep-0484/)) in order to increase type safety.
+Pyright is a static type checker for Python, it leverages Python's type hinting ([PEP 484](https://peps.python.org/pep-0484/)) in order to increase type safety.
-Bear in mind that Python is NOT a statically typed language, meaning that even if Mypy will give a positive result, the code isn't type safe!
+Bear in mind that Python is NOT a statically typed language, meaning that even if Pyright will give a positive result, the code isn't type safe!
 <p><b>Why not other static type checker?</b></p>

 They all had something weird about:
-- pyright, gives error "Argument missing for parameter 'flush'" on print statement (not the best first impression, may need further analysis);
+- Pylyzer, this project is still under heavy development, but in the future will be my best choice, by the time I am writing I had issue to let it work with UV;
+- Mypy, is super slow, but as per today it would be my second choice, because is super tested and does the work;
 - pyre, only live checking, does NOT have a cli to run the check from;
 - pyanalize, it may execute files that have `if __name__ == '__main__'` because it imports file in order to type check them;
 - pytype, by the time I'm writing it does NOT support Python 3.13;

 ### What is Pre-commit?
 What is used for? ###
 Pre-commit is a framework for managing and maintaining Git hooks.